-The developer then specifies, using the TACTIC tag, the tactics of the application.
+The tag TACTIC identifies a tactic for this remoteop.
 Each tactic represents a different way of combining RPCs to produce a remoteop result.
 Chroma selects the appropriate tactic and the binding of RPCs to compute servers.
 These choices are frozen for the duration of a remoteop, but are re-evaluated for the next remoteop.
 Vivendi syntax allows any combination of sequential and parallel RPCs to be specified as a tactic.
 It also provides control over placement of specific RPCs on servers.
 This might be useful, for example, where a later RPC has to be run on the same server as an earlier RPC to take advantage of a warm cache or to avoid shipping a large intermediate result.
 For brevity, we omit these syntax details.
 A taste of the syntax can be obtained from Figure 1, which specifies two tactics: do_simple and do_all.
 Sequential RPCs are separated by an & operator while parallel RPCs are separated by commas and appear within parentheses.